 Cycling in Dallas

 Dallas is not known for being a particularly cycling-friendly city.
 As the population becomes increasingly health-conscious there have been demands for improved cycling infrastructure, with the city adding both dedicated and shared bike lanes in selected areas.
-Cyclists will still likely find themselves having to ride on the road or sidewalk.
+Cyclists will still likely find themselves having to ride on the road or sidewalk though.
 All in all, residents will probably want to opt for another form of commute, though there are numerous parks and trails that are great for recreational cycling.